 Representatives Locations & Travel

 CASR Travel: If the Film Unit Office determines an out-of-town CASR is required, you will be provided their contact details once one has been assigned.
-If your production requires a contract, it must be signed before a CASR can be scheduled.
+Non-Union and SAG international productions must have a signed contract in place before a CASR can be scheduled.
 Out-of-town CASR assignments are typically scheduled a week prior to filming.
 We schedule the most appropriate, closest CASR available.
-Productions cannot place holds on CASRs, and we recommend budgeting for travel in case it is required.
+Productions cannot place holds on CASRs.

-Coordinating Travel: Most productions book travel for the CASR and pay those expenses directly.
+Coordinating Travel: Most productions book travel for the CASR directly.
+Travel expenses associated with on-set supervision are free of charge for Domestic SAG productions.
+Domestic SAG productions will be reimbursed for any incurred travel expenses.
+Non-Union and SAG international productions pay travel expenses directly.
 Incidental travel expenses like per diem, ground transportation to/from the airport, mileage, etc., will be included in the final invoice.
-If it is not feasible for your production to make the travel arrangements, American Humane will book the travel and include all travel expenses in the invoice.
+If it is not feasible for your production to make the travel arrangements, American Humane will book travel and include travel expenses for Non-Union and SAG international productions in the invoice.

 COVID-19 Production Advisory

-Each Production has its own unique set of circumstances.
-In pre-production, while you are planning your work with animals, contact American Humane for guidance.
-Our Resource Center is open and available to answer your animal-related questions and advise you on how best to ensure animal safety and welfare during the COVID-19 pandemic.
+• Our Resource Center is open and available to answer your animal-related questions and advise you on how best to ensure animal safety and welfare.
 Contact us at 1-818-501-0123 or email us.